memtest86plus/memtest86plus/README.md

   * xorrisofs (optional)

 To build a 32-bit image, change directory into the `build32` directory and type `make`.
-The result is a `memtest.bin` binary image file which can be booted directly by a legacy BIOS (in floppy mode) or by an intermediate bootloader using the Linux 16-bit boot protocol and a `memtest.efi` binary image file which can be booted directly by a 32-bit UEFI BIOS.
-Either image can be booted by an intermediate bootloader using the Linux 32-bit or 32-bit EFI handover boot protocols.
+The result is a `mt86plus` binary image file which can be booted directly by a 32-bit UEFI BIOS (if named mt86plus.efi), by a legacy BIOS (in floppy mode) or by an intermediate bootloader using the Linux 16-bit boot protocol.
+The image can be also booted by an intermediate bootloader using the Linux 32-bit or 32-bit EFI handover boot protocols.

 To build a 64-bit image, change directory into the `build64` directory and type `make`.
-The result is a `memtest.bin` binary image file which can be booted directly by a legacy BIOS (in floppy mode) or by an intermediate bootloader using the Linux 16-bit boot protocol and a `memtest.efi` binary image file which can be booted directly by a 64-bit UEFI BIOS.
-Either image can be booted by an intermediate bootloader using the Linux 32-bit, 64-bit, or 64-bit EFI handover boot protocols.
+The result is a `mt86plus` binary image file which can be booted directly by a 64-bit UEFI BIOS (if named mt86plus.efi), by a legacy BIOS (in floppy mode) or by an intermediate bootloader using the Linux 16-bit boot protocol.
+The image can be also booted by an intermediate bootloader using the Linux 32-bit, 64-bit, or 64-bit EFI handover boot protocols.

 In either case, to build an ISO image that can be used to create a bootable CD, DVD, or USB Flash drive, type `make iso`, The result is a `memtest.iso`